 Read how Microlise telematics protected one of the UK’s largest retailers from a crash for cash scam.

 2 – Improve safety and driver behaviour

 On-board cameras aren’t just triggered when an accident occurs – they are also triggered when a near-miss causes rapid deceleration.
-Cameras, and the fact that a journey is being recorded, often heightens driver awareness in a positive way, allowing for behaviour to be modified for increased driver performance.
+Cameras, and the fact that a journey is being recorded, often heightens driver awareness in a positive way, allowing for behaviour to be modified for improved driver performance.
 Cameras also paint a fuller picture and, when used in conjunction with telematics, provide an excellent coaching tool.
 Transport managers and driver trainers can use real footage to talk through potentially dangerous behaviours and pre-empt and prevent future incidents.

 3 – Establish liability and control insurance costs